What is a digital nomad and how can you become one

 The digital nomad community

-Coworkers already know that Aticco welcomes anyone with their respective project or company.
-We love freelancers and freelancers; startups and entrepreneurs; large, small and medium-sized companies... and also digital nomads.
-Do you know this profile?
+Coworkers already know that at Aticco, anyone with their respective project or company is welcome.
+We love freelancers and self-employed workers; startups and entrepreneurs; large, small, and medium-sized companies... and also digital nomads.
+Are you familiar with this profile?

-A digital nomad is a person who travels the world while working.
+A digital nomad is someone who travels the world while working.
 Or who works while traveling the world.
-They generally meet the same characteristics as a freelancer, since they usually work for more than one company, with the difference that they are totally nomadic.
+They generally have the same characteristics as a freelancer, since they usually work for more than one company, with the difference that they are completely nomadic.
 They never stay in one place.

-You're all thinking: what a fun job!
+Everyone thinks: what a fun job!
 You travel and dedicate a few hours to work.
-Surely a digital nomad wouldn't describe his way of life like that, as it's not a piece of cake, but yes, it can become your life experience.
-But, yes, it can become the experience of a lifetime.
+Surely a digital nomad would not describe their way of life like this, since this is not a piece of cake.
+But, yes, it can become the experience of your life.
 Can you imagine earning money to travel non-stop?
-It takes our breath away at the thought...
+It takes our breath away to think about it…

-In order for you to know 100% of this worker profile and to be able to recognize him anywhere in the world, we will tell you some details about him.
+So that you know 100% of this worker profile and can recognize it anywhere in the world, we will tell you some details about it.

 Types of digital nomads and the most common types of jobs

-The digital nomad has something that most people don't have: absolute freedom.
+The digital nomad has something that most people don't: absolute freedom.
 A nomad can work from a coffee shop in Hong Kong or from a coworking office in Barcelona.
-At Aticco we have already met hundreds of digital nomads!
-It is a profile that fits perfectly with our community and we can help them with their adaptation needs in the city.
+At Aticco, we have already met hundreds of digital nomads!
+It is a profile that perfectly fits our community and to whom we can help with their adaptation needs in the city.

 And you may now be wondering what the real job of a digital nomad is.
-Here are some of the options:
+These are some of the options:

 - Graphic / web designer.